hakavlad/tird/README.md

 <img src="https://i.imgur.com/wAJyAJc.png" width="280" alt="256 shades of grey">

+- **PURB format**:
-Data encrypted with `tird` cannot be distinguished from random data without knowledge of the keys.
-It also does not contain identifiable headers. `tird` produces cryptoblobs that contain [randomized padding](https://en.wikipedia.org/wiki/Padding_(cryptography)#Randomized_padding) with uniform random data (PURBs).
-This minimizes metadata leaks from the file format and makes it possible to hide cryptoblobs among other random data.
+  - Data that looks random and contains no identifiable headers; it cannot be distinguished from random data without the corresponding keys.
+This property allows cryptoblobs to be hidden among other random data.
+  - [Randomized size](https://en.wikipedia.org/wiki/Padding_(cryptography)#Randomized_padding): padding length is chosen uniformly between 0% and 25% of the unpadded cryptoblob size (equivalently, up to 20% of the final cryptoblob size).
+Padding length is chosen uniformly from the allowed interval.
+- **Comments** are padded (or truncated) to a fixed size of 1 KiB before encryption, fully concealing their original length.
+- **Bilaterally applied salts**: overwriting the beginning or the end of the cryptoblob (or storing an incomplete cryptoblob) makes successful decryption impossible.

 <details>
   <summary>&nbsp;<b>Show cryptoblob scheme</b></summary>